Meet Kelly

 Written by Stephanie Hardi

-Longtime Merrill, Wis., resident Kelly O’Day credits his love of biking and good friends to staying active, happy and sane in a world wracked by COVID-19.
+Longtime Merrill, Wis., resident Kelly O’Day credits his love of biking and good friends to staying active, happy and sane in a world wracked by stressors.

 A bike for all seasons

-A financial professional for Thrivent during the day, and father to three sons – a teenager and two young adults – Kelly spends his free time biking in all forms: mountain, gravel, road, and winter fat tire.
+A financial professional for Thrivent during the day, and father to three sons, Kelly spends his free time biking in all forms: mountain, gravel, road, and winter fat tire.

 “I mountain bike the most, fat bike a lot, road bike a little, but very much enjoy gravel riding, including several bikepacking adventures each year,” Kelly said.
 “Gravel biking seems to be my strength since I tend to ride stronger after a couple of hours.”